Tool Deep-Dive

 Backlog

-Upcoming tasks ordered by rough timeline — prioritised and tagged, ready to be pulled into the week.
+Upcoming tasks ordered by rough timeline, prioritized and tagged, ready to be pulled into the week.

 Project Structure